satellite-image-deep-learning/techniques/README.md

 * [ml4floods](https://github.com/spaceml-org/ml4floods) -> An ecosystem of data, models and code pipelines to tackle flooding with ML
 * [CDLab](https://github.com/Bobholamovic/CDLab) -> Yet another repository for developing and benchmarking deep learning-based change detection methods.
 * [Siam-NestedUNet)](https://github.com/likyoo/Siam-NestedUNet) -> The pytorch implementation for "SNUNet-CD: A Densely Connected Siamese Network for Change Detection of VHR Images"
+* [SUNet-change_detection](https://github.com/ShaoRuizhe/SUNet-change_detection) -> Implementation of paper SUNet: Change Detection for Heterogeneous Remote Sensing Images from Satellite and UAV Using a Dual-Channel Fully Convolution Network

 ## Wealth and economic activity measurement
 The goal is to predict economic activity from satellite imagery rather than conducting labour intensive ground surveys